Traveling from Dover to Calais: The #1 Complete Guide

-* P&O Ferries has extremely low ratings due to recent problems with recent sacking of the crew.
-However if you book a ticket today, you won’t end up with similar problems that were the reason for these ratings.
+* P&O Ferries has extremely low ratings due to recent problems with the recent sacking of the crew.
+However, if you book a ticket today, you won’t end up with similar problems that were the reason for these ratings.

-** Our price estimate is based on an average price from the ‘lowest possible single retour trip price’ we can find, “a retour trip with car, 2 persons and 2 children.
+** Our price estimate is based on an average price from the ‘lowest possible single return trip price’ we can find, “a return trip with the car, 2 persons and 2 children.
 The average price per person that comes out of this combined calculation is used as the Calais-Dover.com price estimate.
 Note: Same dates are used for comparison.

-* We used 1 July & 7th of July as Reference for the bookings, Irish Ferries didn’t have any sailings available for bike and foot passengers.
+* We used 1 July & 7th July as References for the bookings, Irish Ferries didn’t have any sailings available for bike and foot passengers.

 The seven alternatives to travel to France

 You have various alternatives to this crossing.
-You could for instance take the “Le Shuttle” and travel towards France with the train.
-There is a difference where and how you need to book these tips with car (le Shuttle) or without car (Eurostar).
+You could for instance take the “Le Shuttle” and travel towards France by train.
+There is a difference between where and how you need to book these tips with the car (le Shuttle) or without a car (Eurostar).
 Keep in mind though that the train can be expensive compared to the ferry crossings.

 A map with all possible connections to travel from the UK

-Our Top 7 Alternatives when travelling to France
+Our Top 7 Alternatives when traveling to France

-- From Dover to Dunkirk (FR) (Operated by DFDS) known for being mostly a bit cheaper then the direct Calais-Dover Crossings, especially if you are travelling from Dover to France.
+- From Dover to Dunkirk (FR) (Operated by DFDS) is known for being mostly a bit cheaper than the direct Calais-Dover Crossings, especially if you are traveling from Dover to France.

 - From Newhaven to Dieppe (FR), despite the harbor of Newhaven not being the best looking harbor in the UK this crossing is mostly used by truckers who want to avoid hassle at the Dover harbor.
 You can book this crossing at DFDS.